npx/slides/signal-store/signal-store.md

 # Downsides of RxJS (for template rendering)

-- Observables asynchronous by default
+- Observables asynchronous by nature
 - AsyncPipe default null value
 - Subscription management
 - Recheck all template bindings